Anette Olzon: Solo career (2012–present)

 The first song from Shine, "Falling", was released for digital download on 17 December 2013 along with a lyric video on YouTube.
 A teaser for the album's first official single, "Lies", was posted on Olzon's official Facebook page on 7 February 2014; followed by the single's eventual release on 14 February 2014.

 In a June 2015 interview, Olzon said she had plans for a future second album, but details are still being discussed with her new label.

 On 19 January 2016, Olzon released an EP with only two songs, a Swedish song called "Vintersjäl" and an English song called "Cold Outside" only available for digital download.

 On 21 June 2021, Olzon released the single "Parasite" from the album Strong, which was later released on 10 September 2021.

 On 22 February 2024, Olzon released the first single entitled "Heed the Call" from her third studio album Rapture.

-On late 2025 Olzon did a South American tour playing songs from the two Nightwish albums that she recorded in 7 Brazilian cities and also in Peru, Argentina and Chile.
-She was accompanied by 4 Brazilian musicians - Filipe Duarte, Sanzio Rocha, Vithor Moraes and Kiko Lopes, which would then be the current line up for her solo shows.
-3 more dates have been announced for 2026 with the same band but accompanied by orchestra and choir.
+In late 2025, Olzon went on a South American tour performing songs from the two Nightwish albums that she recorded in seven Brazilian cities which included Peru, Argentina and Chile.
+She was accompanied by the four Brazilian musicians Filipe Duarte, Sanzio Rocha, Vithor Moraes and Kiko Lopes, whom were the current line up for her solo shows.
+Three more dates were announced for 2026 with the same band, but will be accompanied by an orchestra and choir.